 The main advantage of a debt consolidation loan is that your current debt is paid off.
 Those credit cards that you’ve been struggling to pay, household bills, and even overdrafts on your bank accounts.
 Unsecured debt consolidation loans take the pressure off of paying lots of different bills each month, even those that are past due.
+Here are other benefits:

-- You only have one monthly payment to worry about
+- You only have one monthly payment to worry about.

-- You often consolidate at a lower interest rate which saves you money
+- You often consolidate at a lower interest rate which saves you money.

-- Your debt will be paid off in a set amount of time (typically 2 -5 years)
+- Your debt will be paid off in a set amount of time (typically 2 -5 years).

-- There usually aren’t any fees if you borrow money from a bank or credit union
+- There usually aren’t any fees if you borrow money from a bank or credit union.

 With a repayment program, you use money in your budget and pay off your debts without borrowing more money.
 Instead, when you repay your debts through a repayment program with a non-profit credit counselling service, your lenders will typically reduce or completely waive interest and fees going forward.

 Disadvantages of a Debt Consolidation Loan

-- They often require security (collateral)
+- They often require security (collateral).

-- You must have a decent credit rating
+- You must have a decent credit rating.

-- Interest rates are usually higher than a home equity loan (refinancing your home)
+- Interest rates are usually higher than a home equity loan (refinancing your home).

-- Interest rates for unsecured debt consolidation loans can be high
+- Interest rates for unsecured debt consolidation loans can be high.